sapna2504/sapna2504.github.io/index.md

 My research focuses broadly on networks and systems, with a particular emphasis on Internet measurement of the next-generation QUIC protocol and the design and development of optimized video streaming for both limited and high-speed networks.
 Throughout my PhD, I have worked extensively with the open-source Chromium browser, contributing modifications and collecting datasets that are made publicly available as open-source resources.

 ## News
+- **[September, 2025]** Received N2Women SIGCOMM 2025 travel grant to present my work and to attend SIGCOMM 2025 in Coimbra, Portugal.
 - **[December.
 2024]** Our paper titled "Intel-Switch: Optimized Adaptive Protocol Selection Mechanism for Video Streaming Application" got accepted in the Graduate Forum (Comsnets 2025).
 - **[November.
 2024]** Member of Technical Program Committee in the International Conference on COMmunication Systems & NETworkS (Comsnets 2025 Posters).
 - **[June.
 2024]** Part of the reviewer committee of NeurIPS 2024 and ICMI 2024.